Ryukyuan religion: Noro/Nuuru priestesses

 According to George Kerr in his Okinawa: the History of an Island People, the noro was at one time a priestess-queen, wielding both political and spiritual power within her community.
-Chinese records of the Northern Wei dynasty described the political power of the noro in much the same way Caesar described that of the Druids: influence over spiritual powers was used to wield judicial and martial influence over men.
-One noro, Pimeku, even attempted to forge a kingdom of independent islands (Kerr 31).
+Chinese records of the Northern Wei dynasty described the political power of the noro in much the same way Caesar described that of the Druids: influence over spiritual powers was used to wield judicial and martial influence over men..
+One noro, Pimeku, even attempted to forge a kingdom of independent islands.
 The Ryukyu Islands are described as queen islands in Japanese records as well.
 Gradually, however, the noro's role as ritual leader and religious consultant became independent of her role as political leader, perhaps as the result of sharing more and more power with her male relatives in order to deal with an increasing demand for her ritual services.

-The noro became more priestess than queen, though they still possessed some measure of political influence, as they eventually came to wield royally sanctioned religious authority through appointments first begun by the Ryūkyū king Shō Shin (Kerr 110).
+The noro became more priestess than queen, though they still possessed some measure of political influence, as they eventually came to wield royally sanctioned religious authority through appointments first begun by the Ryūkyū king Shō Shin.
 These appointments were primarily from local powerful families, to serve at their local sacred sites throughout the main island of Okinawa; this system of appointment also served Miyako Island and the Yaeyama Islands.
 The system was an attempt to bring under royal control the autonomous centers of power that were the noro priestesses.
-The association of the noro with political power persisted even until the late 19th century in the outer islands (Kerr 32).
+The association of the noro with political power persisted even until the late 19th century in the outer islands.

 Noro today can be seen on Okinawa at many festivals, most notably in Shioya in Ogimi Village and Iheya during the Ungami/Unjami festivals of July (Lunar Calendar).